emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 Hard work has paid off.
 You gain an additional Fighting Move.

 ### Unparalleled Mind
 Your resilience is matched by few.
-When you critically fail a Basic Intelligence or Charisma Defense Roll, it becomes a failure instead.
-When you roll a failure on a Basic Intelligence or Basic Charisma Defense Roll, you get a Success instead.
+When you critically fail a Intelligence or Charisma Defense Roll, it becomes a failure instead.
+When you roll a failure on a Intelligence or Charisma Defense Roll, you take half damage.

 ### 18th